1. Choose a Name for Your LLC

 Under Alabama law, an LLC’s name must contain the words “Limited Liability Company” or the abbreviations “LLC” or “L.L.C.”
 Your LLC’s name may not contain a word or phrase which indicates or implies that it is organized for a purpose not contained in its articles of organization.

 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Alabama Secretary of State.
 Names may be checked for availability by searching the Alabama Secretary of State’s business name database.
 You must obtain a Certificate of Name Reservation (Form 10A-1-4.02(f)) from the Secretary of State prior to filing your LLC formation documents.
-This is done by filing a Name Reservation Request Form for Domestic Entities form.
+This can done by filing a Name Reservation Request Form for Domestic Entities.
 The form must be postal mailed to the Alabama Secretary of State’s office.
+You can also file a name registration request online.
 A $10 fee must be paid to reserve a name.